SHEBOYGAN COUNTY FOOD BANK INC

 2. Reduce hunger by referring clients to agencies and programs that will help improve their food security status.

-3. Improve the overall nutritional quality of the food we distribute.
+3. Improve the overall nutritional quality of the food we distribute and pursue new partners for sources of healthy foods.

 5. Identify and secure revenues that will help fund the strategic planning goals and meet expected annual operating expenses.